lunawyh/covid19viz/README.md

 #
 1. to be rooted on ubantu, if you have a password, run 'su'. if there is no password, run 'sudo -i'
+2. when using pythn 2, to download pytesseract, you need to run this coad in the terminal: sudo pip install pytesseract==0.3.0